Last Dance Before the Landfill

 STUDIO SYSTEM was an experimental exhibit in which artists were in residence for a month working at the Torrance Art Museum during museum hours, curated by Max Presneill.
 Participating artists: Sydney Croskery, Elizabeth Dorbad, Nancy Evans, Josh Hagler, Seth Kaufman, Hung Viet Nguyen, Don Porcella, Dickson Schneider, Mariángeles Soto-Díaz, Vincent Tomczyk and Valerie Wilcox.

-My project during residency, Last Dance Before the Landfill, is about our impermanent, shifting relationship with stuff, material stuff.
-It explores the interplay between objects' symbolic and material insistence, the desires that form around their allure and relevance, and the inevitable gesture of discarding them.
+My project during residency, Last Dance Before the Landfill, was an inquiry into our shifting relationship with stuff, material stuff.
+I was interested in exploring the interplay between objects’ symbolic and material insistence, the affects and desires that define their temporary allure, and the inevitable final gesture of discarding them.

-The work began with objects I acquired through Orange County Craigslist.
-Throughout the month of Studio System at the TAM, I regularly checked the free and reduced listings, the curb alerts, the leftovers of Garage Sales, and created an installation that changed every day depending on what I found.
+Throughout the month of Studio System at the TAM, I checked the free and reduced listings on Craigslist, the curb alerts, the leftovers of Garage Sales, and created an installation that changed every day depending on what I found.

-The objects used in Last Dance Before the Landfill have functions ranging from the decorative to the leisurely.
-Sunday paintings, a hand grill, frames, flooring, and cheap modernist rugs are all things we associate with a thriving middle class in America, or rather North America, as if declaring: look at our First World remains!
-There is an insistent aura not so much in these objects themselves as in their promise.
-This installation is simply about the remains of stuff - our painting leftovers, our species' object remains.
-Or maybe it's about repurposing and extending the life of things like painting, or about making painting-like things.
-Or maybe it's just a last dance before the landfill.
-I won't discard that.
+The objects selected for Last Dance Before the Landfill had functions ranging from the decorative to the leisurely.
+Sunday paintings, leftover paint, a hand grill, frames, flooring, and cheap modernist rugs, all things we associate with a thriving middle class.
+There is an insistent aura not so much in the objects themselves as in their promise.
+This installation became a meditation centered on the remains of stuff – our painting leftovers, our species’ object remains.
+Or maybe it was about extending the life of things like painting, or about making painting-like things.
+Or maybe it was just a last dance before the landfill.
+I won’t discard that.